Think your baby might be about to cut his first tooth?

 Can babies be sick from teething?

-Some parents report their infants have loose stools, a runny nose, and a high temperature as additional common signs and symptoms associated with cutting teeth.
+Some parents report their infants to have loose stools, a runny nose, and a high temperature as additional common signs and symptoms associated with cutting teeth.

 Some parents also report their babies have a cough that seems to come along with teething; this might be caused by swallowing excess saliva.

-Pediatricians aren’t in agreement as to whether these are symptoms of teething, or whether teething makes many babies more prone to ear infections.
+Paediatricians aren’t in agreement as to whether these are symptoms of teething, or whether teething makes many babies more prone to ear infections.

 You know your baby best.
 If you think these symptoms are indicative of illness, talk to your doctor.